25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Rest Syntax

-- Rest parameters convert multiple input parameters into a single array containing all the arguments.
+- Rest parameters convert multiple input parameters into a single array containing all the arguments

-- It uses the same 3 dot notation as spread operator and dose opposite of spread operator.
+- It uses the same 3 dot notation as spread operator and dose opposite of spread operator

 ```javascript
 // ES5